 We totally get that winter RV camping isn’t for everyone.
 But that doesn’t preclude full-time RVers from feeling the effects of the blustery cold weather even for a night or two on the way to their winter destinations.
-So, don’t be left out in the cold.
-Here’s some helpful cold weather RV tips to help keep you and your family warm and toasty while enjoying the RV lifestyle.
+So you’re not left out in the cold, here’s some helpful cold weather RV tips to help keep you warm and toasty while enjoying the RV lifestyle.

 Because motorhomes and campers aren’t built or insulated like sticks and bricks homes, there are certain things you can do to beat the chills.
 But even if you’re too late on some of these tips, you still should do them to maximize the heating efficiency in your motorhome, fifth wheel, travel trailer or even camper van.